- Research and Projects

-Funded by the ESRC Impact Acceleration Account, this project will build on the findings of the systematic reviews and previous ESRC-funded research, to develop 'My Nature: A Training Toolkit' to help staff in the residential/nursing care sector deliver nature-based activities.
+Funded by the ESRC Impact Acceleration Account, this project built on the findings of the systematic reviews and previous ESRC-funded research, to develop 'My Nature: A Training Toolkit' to help staff in the residential/nursing care sector deliver nature-based activities.

-PenCLAHRC and ECEHH are collaborating with the Sensory Trust to develop the toolkit.
+PenCLAHRC and ECEHH collaborated with the Sensory Trust to develop the toolkit.
 The Sensory Trust’s primary mission is to make outdoor places and the natural environment more accessible and attractive, bringing social, health and wellbeing benefits to people whose lives are affected by social exclusion.